Tropical Butterwort Care

 Artificial Lights

-If a sunny window is not possible, use strong fluorescent lights (a minimum of 40 watts in actual output).
-Start with the lights approximately 12 inches above your plant.
-Monitor your butterwort's adjustment by watching how healthy any new growth appears, and adjust the height of the light source if you are not satisfied with its growth.
-Use an electrical timer to maintain consistent daylight hours (14 hours is sufficient throughout the year).
+If a sunny window is not possible, use LED shop lights with an output of approximately 2,500 lumens or more.
+Avoid full-spectrum or so-called plant lights.
+These lights have red and blue diodes which can strain your eyes and do not significantly contribute to your plant’s overall health any more than shop lights with white diodes.
+Start with the lights approximately 12 inches above the plant.
+Monitor your plant and adjust the height of the light source if you are not satisfied with its growth.
+Use an electrical timer to set a 14-hour daylight cycle.

 Water

 Unlike most other carnivorous plants, tropical butterworts are prone to rotting if the soil is too wet.
 Keep the soil moist by top watering whenever the top soil begins to feel dry.
-It's alright to pour water over your plant!
-Mucilage washed off the leaves will be replaced within the day.
 Avoid letting the soil dry out completely.

-If you prefer, you may keep your plant in small amounts of water, no more than 1/4 of the way up the pot.
+If you prefer, you may keep your plant in small amounts of water, no more than 1/2 inch.
 If you use this method of watering, add more water only when the water evaporates completely from your tray.

 Soil